Swedish War of Liberation: Economics

-Christian II's planned invasion of Sweden, coupled with Fugger's intended takeover of the industry in Bergslagen, was financed both by the substantial dowry of Christian II's wife and by Fugger himself.
-However, Fugger withdrew from the battle in 1521 after being defeated by Gustav Vasa at the Battle of Västerås, relinquishing control of shipping from Bergslagen.
-As a result, Christian II lost both the resources needed to win the war against Gustav Vasa and the means to maintain his position in Denmark against his uncle, Frederick I of Denmark, by 1523.

-The significant increase in funding and financial dependence allowed the parties to at times afford larger numbers of expensive hired mercenaries, leading to fluctuations in power and abrupt shifts in the dynamics of the war.

 Rebellion 1521

 The war began in January 1521, when Gustav Vasa was appointed hövitsman (commander) over Dalarna by representatives of the people in the northern part of the province.
 After Gustav Vasa captured the copper mine at Stora Kopparberget and the town of Västerås, more men joined his army.
 In 1522, the Hanseatic city of Lübeck formed an alliance with the Swedish rebels.
 After the capture of Stockholm in June 1523, the rebels effectively ruled Sweden, and on 6 June, Gustav Vasa was elected King of Sweden in the town of Strängnäs.
 By September, Gustav Vasa's supporters also controlled Swedish Finland.
 The Treaty of Malmö, signed on 1 September 1524, formalized Sweden's secession from the Kalmar Union.

 Initially, Gustav's role in the war against Christian II was as one of several rebel leaders, each active in different parts of the country.
 The war that eventually led to his coronation was only partially instigated and led by him.
 The term "Gustav Vasa's War of Liberation", often used in historiography, derives primarily from the war's outcome—Gustav Vasa's ascension to the throne of an independent Sweden—rather than its initial impetus and course.
 Contemporary research also indicates that Gustav himself did not directly oversee any military operations, delegating such responsibilities to associates with greater military experience.